mlochbaum/BQN/problems.md

 ### Axis ordering is big-endian
 The most natural ordering for polynomial coefficients and base representations is little-endian, because it aligns element `i` of the list with power `i` of the argument or base.
 It also allows a forward scan instead of a reverse one.
 Array axes go the other way.
 However, there are advantages to this ordering as well.
 For example, it's common to act only on the first few axes, so having them at the beginning of the array is good (`≠a ←→ ⊑∘≢a`).

+### Trains don't like monads
+If you have the normal mix of monads and dyads you'll need a lot of parentheses and might end up abusing `⟜`.
+Largely solved with the "nothing" glyph `·`, which acts like J's Cap (`[:`) in a train, but still a minor frustration.

 ### Inverse is not fully specified
 So it seems a bit strange to rely on it for core language features like `/⁼`.
 On the other hand, this is a good fit for `⋆⁼` since we are taking an arbitrary branch of a complex function that has many of them.
 I'm pretty sure it's impossible to solve the issue as stated but it might be possible to move to less hazardous constructs.
 Structural Under is a start.